gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ## Training
 1.	**Pluralsight**	Free for April 2020.
 Massive top tier library of content including lots of cyber training	www.pluralsight.com

-2.	~~**REMOVED EC-COUNCIL** Was 'free' but was an incentived program to sign up for 30 free days then begin to get billed.
-This is not in the spirit of what this list is trying to provide.~~

 3.	**Metasploit Unleashed**	Most complete and in-depth Metasploit guide available, with contributions from the authors of the No Starch Press Metasploit Book. 	https://www.offensive-security.com/metasploit-unleashed/